unconnected-dev/dev-tools-study/_udemy/git_github_bootcamp/readme.txt

 These references are read-only for the local repository and cannot be moved or changed directly; they only update when you interact with the remote repository, typically via commands like git fetch, git pull, or git push.

+Fetching
+Allows us to download changes from a remote repository, BUT those changes will not be automatically integrated into our working files.

+It lets you see what others have bene working on, without having to merge those changes into your local repo.

+Think of it as "please go and get the latest information from Github, but don't screw up my working directory."

+Pulling
+Like fetch but updates the HEAD branch with whatever changes are retrieved from the remote.

+Think of as "go and download data from Github AND immediately update my local repo with those changes"